OAuth - Authorization Code

-This guides demonstrates the steps required to make an API requests using OAuth Authorization Code.
+This guide demonstrates the steps required to make an API request using OAuth Authorization Code grant.

 1. Registering an application